Brookes Brothers: History

 In 2006 they surfaced with "Portal" / "Desert Island" on Danny Wheeler's W10 imprint.
 This was followed by "Verano", a collaborative effort with Nick Douwma, otherwise known as Sub Focus.
 In 2007, the Brookes Brothers were exclusively signed to DJ Fresh and Adam F's label Breakbeat Kaos.
 Their first release was "Hard Knocks" / "Mistakes", receiving major radio support from Zane Lowe, Pete Tong and the Trophy Twins, as well as staple drum & bass DJ's such as Andy C, Grooverider, and Adam F. The double A-side entered the UK Indie Chart at number 25.
 In 2007, collaborated with another rising drum and bass star, Culture Shock, creating the monster track "Rework".
 In 2008, the brothers continue to assault the market with a host of big tunes such as F-Zero, Gold Rush, Dawn Treader and Crackdown.
 They hold residencies in both Fabric and Herbal nightclubs, playing regular national and international DJ sets.
 Their self-titled debut album was finally released in 2011, under the label Breakbeat Kaos.

+Equipment and influences

+They both have their own recording studio, situated five minutes apart.
+They both run custom-built PCs running Windows 7 and Cubase 6.5.
+Dan uses Fostex PM1s as monitors, where Phil uses KRK Rokit 8s.
+They mix everything down using a combination of the PM1s and headphones.
+They use a Steinberg UR824 souncard.

+As music influences they cite Earth, Wind & Fire, The Whispers, Dazz Band, Hall & Oates, Daft Punk, Jazzanova, MJ Cole, Photek, Marcus Intalex and Calibre.